myval2012/vpTelosysPlugin/doc/overview.md

 ### Annotation
 Most of the annotations are represented as stereotypes, some also as constraints and other as their UML counterparts.
-The list of all annotations and their representations can be found here (TODO link to new file).
+The list of all annotations and their representations can be found [here](annotations.md).

 ### Tag
 User has to define a stereotype that begins with '#'.
 Parameter is added as a tagged value to this stereotype